 - People had ideas for recovering from autistic burnout including acceptance and social support, time off/reduced expectations, and doing things in an autistic way/unmasking.

-We are sharing this paper with our team so that we can better understand and work with our clients, enabling them to live the life they choose.
+We are sharing this paper with our team of occupational therapists, exercise physiologists and other allied health specialists so that we can better understand and work with our clients, enabling them to live the life they choose.

 Autism in Adulthood.
 Jun 2020.